 How to select a scent for banks or financial institutions

 According to Jennifer Dublino, vice president of development for Scent World Events, “A bank smell all depends on their branding.
 It might depend on where they’re located, what their colors are; for example, a bank that has orange in its logo might use an orange as part of its scent.
 If you have cooler colors, like yellow and blue, you might want fresher scents.”
 The proper bank scent is in some ways like all other signature fragrances in the sense that the main purpose is to elicit specific emotions with its customers.

-General scents that work well in banks
+General ambient scents that work well in banks

 Banks have adopted a scent strategy based on accumulated research.
 The proper signature fragrance in any bank or financial institution must be pleasant and contribute to comfort, peace of mind and relaxation.
 Money, whether a lot or a little, is a source of stress in the lives of people.
-Customer satisfaction is dependant on scents that recall a warm and cozy environment.
+Customer satisfaction is dependent on scents that recall a warm and cozy environment.